Shizen/pvtExtMgr/README.md

 - Allows the user to trigger (manually for the moment), the checking for updates to extensions stored in git repos according the user settings for this extension.
 - Can be made to keep a log of updates performed.

-## Known Issues

-- Sanitation of "private" ip addresses and the like has caused certain dev related facilities to fall down.

 ## Requirements

 This extension requires that the user already have `git` and `npm` installed and included in their path.